This article has links to products and services we love, which we may make commission from.

 Finally, gear.
 Buy cheap, buy twice!
 There are some items you need to invest in depending on the seasons, if you are moving around with luggage, or taking a long travel trip.

 Tip 6: Travel Gear Essentials

-- Waterproof outerwear – We wear Mountain Equipment and Marmot Precip
+- Waterproof outerwear – We wear Mountain Equipment US / UK and Marmot Precip US / UK.

-- Gore-Tex hiking boots or shoes – Scarpa for Craig, Salomon for me
+- Gore-Tex hiking boots or shoes – Salomon Ellipse trek shoes or boots US / UK for me.

 3. Planning Your Trip